pachyderm/docs/content/2.2.x/how-tos/basic-data-operations/export-data-out-pachyderm/mount-repo-to-local-computer.md

 seriesPart:
 ---

-!!! warning
+{{% notice warning %}}
 Pachyderm uses FUSE to mount repositories as local filesystems.
 Because Apple has announced phasing out support for macOS kernel extensions, including FUSE, this functionality is no longer stable on macOS Catalina (10.15) or later.
+{{% /notice%}}

 Pachyderm enables you to mount a repository as a local filesystem on your computer by using the